|

 THE MISSION OF MIDLAND MONTESSORI SCHOOL is to provide an environment based on real life experiences and reflections which encourage children to develop Respect, Responsibility and Resourcefulness.

 OUR HIGHLY EDUCATED AND MONTESSORI CERTIFIED TEACHERS are the pride of our school and provide a loving and child-centered education based on the philosophy of Dr. Maria Montessori.
-Most of our teachers have been with the school for over ten years and provide continuity in your child's education.

 MIDLAND MONTESSORI SCHOOL ACCOMMODATES children from the age of six weeks up to kindergarten.
 We are proud of our diverse student body and our non-discriminating environment.
 Midland Montessori School is open to all children regardless of race, color, national origin, religion, sex, handicap or disability.
 Please feel free to call or email to schedule a tour.
 We still have spots available and are accepting applications.